WDI-SEA/notes/15-python/python-installation/readme.md

 brew install python3
 ```

-Use `pip`, a Python package installer. `pip` stands for "Pip Installs
-Packages."
+Remember how installing `node` automatically installed `npm`?
+It's the same thing here.
+Installing `python3` via homebrew *also* installs `pip3`, a Python3 package installer (the npm of python`. `pip3` stands for "Pip Installs
+Packages (for Python3)."
 Programmers love recursive acronyms.

-Notice, there's two versions of `pip`.
-One installs things for Python 2
-another installs things for Python 3.
-Use `pip3` to be explicit.
-If you're
-lucky, maybe your system uses `pip` for Python 3 by default.
-Let's assume
-we're not lucky and always use `pip3`, to be explicit.

-You can verify what version of Python `pip` and `pip3` use:
+You can verify what version of Python `pip3` uses:

 ```
-pip --version
 pip3 --version
 ```

-Should show these, respectively:
+Should show this:

 ```
-pip 9.0.1 from /Library/Python/2.7/site-packages (python 2.7)
 pip 21.0.1 from /usr/local/lib/python3.9/site-packages/pip (python 3.9)
 ```